Locally Repairable Codes with Unequal Local Erasure Correction: Conclusion

 \section{Conclusion}

-In this work, we have investigated the minimum distance characteristics of $(r,\delta)$-LRCs with unequal locality.
-The problem has been analyzed in both the locality profile and the locality requirement scenario.
+In this work, we have investigated the minimum distance characteristics of LRCs with unequal $(r,\delta)$-locality.
+The problem has been analyzed in both the layered locality and ordinary (non-layered) locality scenario.
 Singleton-type minimum distance bounds have been presented and their tightness has been shown by an optimal construction achieving the equality in the bounds.
 Feasible rate regions have also been characterized by the dimension upper bounds that do not depend on the minimum distance.

 \appendices